Consensys/quorum-examples/examples/7nodes/README.md

 Additional contracts can be found in `quorum-examples/examples/7nodes/` for you to use and edit.
 You can also create your own contracts to help you understand how the nodes in a Quorum network work together.

 ## Reducing the number of nodes
-It is easy to change the number of nodes used in the example.
+It is easy to reduce the number of nodes used in the example.
 You may want to do this for memory usage reasons or just to experiment with a different network configuration.

 To run the example with 5 nodes instead of 7, the following changes need to be made:
 1. In __`raft-start.sh`__: